“… epitomizes the courage, sportsmanship and integrity of America’s favorite pastime.” — back of a 1966 Topps baseball card

 Hodges appeared in his first All-Star Game and went 1-for-3 with a run scored.
 For the season, he tied with Snider for the team lead in home runs with 23, and his 115 RBIs were second on the team to Robinson’ 124.
 Brooklyn’s pennant euphoria was short-lived, however, as the Dodgers lost the World Series to the New York Yankees in five games.
 Hodges drove in four of the team’s 14 runs in the Series.

 The next two years, 1950 and 1951, brought consecutive second-place finishes.
 Hodges’ power numbers continued to improve: He averaged 36 home runs and 108 RBIs for the two seasons.
 He established his career high in runs scored in 1951 with 118, one of three seasons in which he topped 100.
 He also established a career high in strikeouts, 99, which led the league.
 (He finished in the NL top 10 in strikeouts 11 times in his career.)

 In the 1951 All-Star Game, Hodges went 2-for-5, including a two-run homer.
-However, his biggest day came on August 31, 1950, when he became the fourth major leaguer to hit four home runs in a nine-inning game.
+However, his biggest day came on August 31, 1950, when he became the seventh major leaguer to hit four home runs in a single game.
 He went 5-for-6 and had 9 RBIs that night at Ebbets Field, hitting the home runs off four different Braves pitchers.
 His 17 total bases tied a major-league record.